warrenshea/warrenshea.github.io/notes/book.the-life-changing-magic-of-tidying-up.md

-# Warren Shea's Notes for The Life-Changing Magic of Tidying Up (Book)
+# Warren Shea's Notes for The Life-Changing Magic of Tidying Up by Marie Kondo (Book)
 **Version**: 201611 | **Status**: Complete

 # The Life-Changing Magic of Tidying Up by Marie Kondo